 Power reserve: 48 months

-Case material: PVD-coated high-grade stainless steel with fixed bezel
+Case: PVD-coated high-grade stainless steel with a fixed bezel

 Hands: Steel, luminous